- Education and Training: demonstration, extension, farmer to farmer, focus group, networking, technical assistance, workshop

 - Production Systems: holistic management

-- Sustainable Communities: analysis of personal/family life, community development, local and regional food systems, new business opportunities, partnerships, social capital, values-based supply chains
+- Sustainable Communities: analysis of personal/family life, community development, employment opportunities, local and regional food systems, new business opportunities, partnerships, social capital, values-based supply chains

 Social agripreneurship is gaining much traction in West Virginia (WV) and the US because of increasing social awareness around food issues referred to as the ‘good food movement’.
 The term ‘social entrepreneurship’ was coined by William Drayton and others to describe businesses with a mission to address social exclusion and empower specific disadvantaged communities or target groups (Drayton, 2006; Leadbeater, 1997).
 This business model is based on the premise of ‘creating economic value by creating social value’, and aligns well with sustainable agriculture by integrating profitability, food security, environmental stewardship, community connections, and advocacy.
 Extending the concept of social entrepreneurship to agriculture, social agripreneurship is emerging in response to an increasingly savvy customer base, the ‘foodies’, that has challenged the food system status quo including knowing where and how food is produced, and the healthfulness and carbon footprint of food consumed.
 ‘Foodies’ are generally willing to pay a premium for food with a ‘social connection’.